aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.261.0 (2018-04-04 18:20 UTC)
+* ACMPCA (3.3.0.0)
+	* AWS Certificate Manager (ACM) Private Certificate Authority (CA) is a managed private CA service that helps you easily and securely manage the lifecycle of your private certificates.
+ACM Private CA provides you a highly-available private CA service without the upfront investment and ongoing maintenance costs of operating your own private CA. ACM Private CA extends ACM's certificate management capabilities to private certificates, enabling you to manage public and private certificates centrally.
+* CertificateManager (3.3.5.0)
+	* AWS Certificate Manager has added support for AWS Certificate Manager Private Certificate Authority (CA).
+Customers can now request private certificates with the RequestCertificate API, and also export private certificates with the ExportCertificate API.
+* CloudWatch (3.3.6.0)
+	* The new GetMetricData API enables you to collect batch amounts of metric data and optionally perform math expressions on the data.
+With one GetMetricData call you can retrieve as many as 100 different metrics and a total of 100,800 data points.
+* ConfigService (3.3.15.0)
+	* AWS Config introduces multi-account multi-region data aggregation features.
+Customers can create an aggregator (a new resource type) in AWS Config that collects AWS Config data from multiple source accounts and regions into an aggregator account.
+Customers can aggregate data from individual account(s) or an organization and multiple regions.
+In this release, AWS Config adds several API's for multi-account multi-region data aggregation.
+* FMS (3.3.0.0)
+	* This release is the initial release version for AWS Firewall Manager, a new AWS service that makes it easy for customers to centrally configure WAF rules across all their resources (ALBs and CloudFront distributions) and across accounts.
+* S3 (3.3.18.0)
+	* ONEZONE_IA storage class stores object data in only one Availability Zone at a lower price than STANDARD_IA.
+This SDK release provides API support for this new storage class.
+* SageMaker (3.3.4.0)
+	* SageMaker is now supporting many additional instance types in previously supported families for Notebooks, Training Jobs, and Endpoints.
+Training Jobs and Endpoints now support instances in the m5 family in addition to the previously supported instance families.
+For specific instance types supported please see the documentation for the SageMaker API.
+* SecretsManager (3.3.0.0)
+	* AWS Secrets Manager enables you to easily create and manage the secrets that you use in your customer-facing apps.
+Instead of embedding credentials into your source code, you can dynamically query Secrets Manager from your app whenever you need credentials.
+You can automatically and frequently rotate your secrets without having to deploy updates to your apps.
+All secret values are encrypted when they're at rest with AWS KMS, and while they're in transit with HTTPS and TLS.
+* TranscribeService (3.3.1.0)
+	* Amazon Transcribe is an automatic speech recognition (ASR) service that makes it easy for developers to add speech to text capability to their applications.

 ### 3.3.260.0 (2018-04-03 22:20 UTC)
 * DeviceFarm (3.3.5.0)
 	* Added Private Device Management feature.
 Customers can now manage their private devices efficiently - view their status, set labels and apply profiles on them.
 Customers can also schedule automated tests and remote access sessions on individual instances in their private device fleet.